 Obtain reliable wi-fi.
 Not only will you need a trusty wireless connection to run a hefty part of your business, but you’ll have plenty of contented customers when they realize you have a hotspot just for them.
 We’re living in a time when people pretty much expect it.

 Get a professional email address.
 Let’s be honest.
 When people want to get in touch with your business, sending their valued message to a Hotmail or Gmail address feels just plain tacky.
-You can get a professional email address that includes your website domain for $5 a month [email@example.com].
+You can get a professional email address that includes your website domain for a minimum of $6 a month [email@example.com].
 It’s worth it.

 Update your computer.
 I’m not talking about those annoying security updates you have to download all the time.
 Technology moves so quickly that your computer will be completely outdated in three to four years.
 Buying the cheapest model and expecting it to last ten years is simply unrealistic.
 You will increase your long-term productive capacity and efficiency by forking over the extra cash to purchase some decent machines.